FAQs

 What is developmental editing (also called content editing and substantive editing)?

-Different editors have different names for this level of editing, but they all refer to the same thing.
-It looks at the big picture - the book in its entirety.
-Things like structure, suitability for the genre, story arcs, timeline, plot and subplot, any plot holes, your characters (are they dynamic and believable, is your character development appropriate?), themes, chapter order, chapter breaks, etc. The editor won't make any changes to the wording and usually provides a report or notes in the margins.
-A developmental editor helps you to create a very sound story that's ready for line editing.
+Different editors have different names for this level of editing, but all refer to the same thing.
+It looks at the big picture—the book in its entirety.
+Things like structure, suitability for the genre, story arcs, timeline, plot and subplot, any plot holes, your characters (are they dynamic and believable, is your character development appropriate?), themes, chapter order, chapter breaks, etc.

 What is line editing?
 Copy editing?
 Proofreading?